 The Sinai is home to more than 20 Bedouin tribes.
 Each one has its own territory: some tribes even have two separate territories!
-To Bedouin eyes, the Sinai is a patchwork of small tribal territories; to outside eyes, which see none of this complexity, it can be a confusing place to hike.
+To Bedouin eyes, the Sinai is a patchwork of small tribal territories.
 Most tribes require hikers to use guides when moving in their territory.
 Usually this guide must be one of their own tribesmen too.
-In St Katherine, the land of the Jebeleya tribe, for example, hikers need a Jebeleya guide: Bedouin guides from other tribes are not permitted to work.
-The Sinai Trail crosses the territories of three Bedouin tribes: the Tarabin, Muzeina and Jebeleya.
+In St Katherine, the territory of the Jebeleya tribe, for example, hikers need a Jebeleya guide: Bedouin guides from other tribes are not permitted to work.
+The Sinai Trail crosses the territories of eight Bedouin tribes: the Tarabin, Muzeina, Jebeleya, Awlad Said, Garasha, Sowalha, Hamada and Alegat.
 The Muzeina are unusual amongst Bedouin tribes in allowing guides of any tribe to work in their land – even when not reciprocated by other tribes – but at the Sinai Trail we still advise taking Muzeina guides in Muzeina territory.
 A tribesman of the local tribe will generally know his territory better than tribesmen from other tribes and will always have more local connections.
+Some tribes are more used to trail guiding than others; levels of English, for example, will vary between tribes.
+Tribes on the eastern side of the Sinai – the Tarabin, Muzeina and Jebeleya, where the Sinai Trail began – have better English, and are more used to guiding work, than tribes on the other side.
+Over time, the Sinai Trail is working on building skills and sometimes guides with appropriate skills are assigned to work in the territory of another tribe – solely within the Sinai Trail – under the control of that particular tribe, as part of an intertribal agreement made by the Sinai Trail Bedouin Cooperative.

 Hiking with a Bedouin Guide